Class Schedules and Catalog Background Image

 Course Typically Offered: Spring odd years

 This course provides practical and theoretical information on age-related physical and cognitive changes and how to work with the elderly who are frail due to advanced age and/or chronic illness.
 It explores cultural diversity and its affect on caregiving, health consequences of caregiving, and available community resources.
-This course is specifically targeted for students interested in working in the field of aging or those who are caregivers for family members.
+This course is specifically designed for students interested in working in the field of aging or those who are caregivers for family members.

 GERO 250: Intergenerational Issues